📞 +44 345 565 1725

 A Future in Medicine: Our Interview with Dilip Singh Gosall

-As we enter a new academic year, we thought we’d chat with Dilip about exams, starting university, and the inspiring story that led him to pursue a career in medicine.
+As we enter a new academic year, we thought we would chat with Dilip about exams, starting university, and the inspiring story that led him to pursue a career in medicine.

 All of us at BioGrad Education are extremely proud of Dilip and wish him the best of luck in his future endeavours.